5 Crucial Chinese Travel Trends & 4 Chinese Tourism Platforms You Need to Know

 There’s also healthy demand in China for health food, organic products, plant-based foods, pet products and beauty-related items.

 The 6th trend, that also links some of the trends above, is digitization (or digitalization).
 China’s digitization was already well ahead of many other places before the pandemic but it accelerated after Covid hit.
-This means that travel brands need their own China-based, Mandarin language official websites and need to know China’s primary travel-related websites, platforms and apps.
-Establish a presence on them and advertise on them to reach China’s foreign product consumers and future international travellers.
+This means that travel brands need to customize their branding for China, have their own China-based, Mandarin language official websites, and need to know China’s primary travel-related websites, platforms and apps.
+Establish a presence on them and advertise on them to reach future Chinese tourists and China’s foreign product consumers.

 Xiaohongshu or Red began as an app specializing in travel-related shopping recommendations where users posted about products and brands they discovered while travelling.
 Most couldn’t be bought in China at that time but things have evolved rapidly since then.
 The platform still features a lot of travel content and foreign brands.

-China’s version of TripAdvisor is one of the most popular platforms among Chinese travellers.
+China’s version of TripAdvisor, Mafengwo, is one of the most popular platforms among Chinese travellers.
 Tourists give reviews and ratings and share travel experiences, tips and photos.

-WeChat Pay is one of the most used payment systems in China so installing a WeChat Pay system online would be a move in the right direction.
+WeChat Pay is one of the most used payment systems in China so installing a WeChat Pay system online would be a strong move for catering to Chinese tourists.

 When international travel resumes in some form, tax refund mini programs on WeChat are also used frequently when Chinese people travel so if you provide one that immediately administers these refunds to your Chinese customers, that would be a big hit.